-There are two common ways to block heat coming into your home through your windows: low-E glass and window tint.
-Here, we’ll break down the differences between the two and which is the most efficient.
+There are two common ways to block heat coming into your home through your windows: low-E glass and heat blocking window tint.
+Here, we’ll break down the differences between the two and determine which is the most efficient.

 What is Low-E Glass?

-Low-emissivity, or low-E, glass is glass that has been treated with a microscopic coating that filters certain types of light into your home.
+Low-emissivity (low-E) glass has been treated with a microscopic coating that filters certain types of light into your home.
 The coating on the glass blocks heat gain from the sun in warmer months and allows warmth from the sun’s shorter rays to flow into your home during cooler seasons.
 At Window World of Atlanta, our SolarZone Low-E glass is created by applying a microscopic, undetectable metallic coating to the second surface of an insulated glass unit.

 Low-E glass is one of the most effective energy efficiency upgrades for vinyl replacement windows.
 Low-E coating can’t be added after installation, so the only way to get this coating is by having replacement windows installed.

 - Provides Unmatched Energy Efficiency – By blocking heat and UV rays during the summer and allowing the short rays in during the winter, your home’s HVAC system will be able to work more efficiently to keep your home comfortable.
-By increasing your home’s energy efficiency, you’ll save money on your energy bills every month and reduce your carbon footprint.
+By increasing your home’s energy efficiency, you’ll reduce your carbon footprint and potentially save on your monthly energy bills.

 - Performs With Multi-Pane Windows – Unlike window film, low-E glass performs well with double and triple-pane windows.
 Where window film can cause fogging or condensation between panes, low-E glass does not cause this issue.